DFE-Digital/teacher-services-cloud/documentation/onboard-service.md

 ## FAQ

-### Why does my web application deployment times out?
+### Why does my web application deployment time out?
 It may be that the container fails to start.
 By default, Kubernetes probes the web container on the `/healthcheck` endpoint and expects a successful response with a 200 HTTP code.
 If the application doesn't have this endpoint or returns an error, it will keep trying until it times out.

 Solutions: